1986 State of Origin series: Game I

-The Blues finally brought to Origin a passion that had hitherto been associated mainly with Queensland and fielded a formidable halves pairing in Peter Sterling and Brett Kenny that found the measure of Maroons star Wally Lewis.
-Blues hooker Royce Simmons typified the newfound New South Wales' spirit when early in the opening game he was knocked senseless, after a vicious hit by Queensland's Greg Dowling.
+The Blues finally brought to Origin a passion that had hitherto been associated mainly with Queensland and fielded a halves pairing of Peter Sterling and Brett Kenny that found the measure of Maroons star Wally Lewis.
+Blues hooker Royce Simmons typified the newfound New South Wales' spirit when early in the opening game he was knocked out, after a strong hit by Queensland's Greg Dowling.
 He staggered back into position, falling over and regaining his feet then waving trainers away as he took his place in the defensive formation before pulling off a try-saving tackle on his own tryline soon after.

 The Blues led 12-2 early but by half-time the lead was cut to 12-10.
 Two minutes after the break Queensland forged to the front when prop Greg Dowling scored after centre Gene Miles recovered a Wally Lewis bomb.
 The Maroons then began to tire and Man Of The Match Royce Simmons scored from dummy half to spark a magnificent comeback, dummying past a bewildered Wally Lewis.
 A mistake by Queensland winger Dale Shearer opened the door for Blues' centre Andrew Farrar to score his first Origin try and the Blues led 22-16 with 13 minutes remaining and were able to hold on to a lead.